Action on Queensland fruit fly in regional Victoria

 The program has been designed to facilitate cooperation between industry, growers, the community, all levels of government and other stakeholders in fruit fly management in the greater Sunraysia region.

-The Fruit Fly Murray Valley Advisory group is comprised of members that represent the:
+The Fruit Fly Murray Valley Regional Advisory Group will oversee the program and is comprised of members that represent the:

 Fruit Fly Murray Valley Regional Coordinator